Graduate School Handbook Part 13 - Preparing for the final assessment

-PGR13.19.2 There is no specified minimum or maximum number of published works that may be submitted.
-The published work, combined with the critical commentary and any professional training or development undertaken, must be sufficient to demonstrate that the candidate as an individual meets the requirements of the MPhil or doctoral qualification descriptor (see Part 2: PGR Qualification Descriptors of this Handbook).
+PGR13.19.2 There is no specified minimum or maximum number of published outputs that may be submitted, and no specified level of contribution to each output.
+However, the published work, combined with the critical commentary and any professional training or development undertaken, must be sufficient to demonstrate that the candidate as an individual meets the requirements of the MPhil or doctoral qualification descriptor (see Part 2 of this handbook PGR Qualification Descriptors).
+The candidate’s critical commentary should clearly demonstrate the nature and extent of their contribution to each of the outputs presented, and also show how each is relevant to the candidate’s own contribution to current knowledge in the field.

 Additional guidance about published works

-- For example, it is unlikely that a single publication eg a book (unless it is the accepted seminal work in the field), or a small collection of joint authored journal papers will be sufficient to evidence the creation of new knowledge through original research required by the doctoral descriptor.
+- It is unlikely that a single publication, eg. a book (unless it is the accepted seminal work in the field), or a small collection of joint/multiple authored journal papers will be sufficient to evidence the creation of new knowledge through original research required by the doctoral descriptor.
 Likewise, a collection made up solely of patents or designs without the inclusion of any peer reviewed journal publications may not be sufficient evidence of scholarly research activity.